overfit-ir/parstwiner/docs/README_en.md

 </p>

 <p>
-11.Each of The punctuation marks is considered as a single token, except in cases where multiple tokens mean an emoji.
-For example, the symbol :) is considered as one token.
+11.Each of The punctuation marks is considered as a single token, except in cases that multiple tokens mean an emoji, for example, the symbol :) is considered as one token.
 </p>

 <p>
-12. English words are deleted if they are at the end of a tweet, for example as a hashtag, etc., but if they are in the middle of the text, they remain unchanged, and if they refer to a specific entity, they are also labeled.
+12. English words are deleted if they are at the end of a tweet, for example as a hashtag, but if they are in the middle of the text, they remain unchanged, and if they refer to a specific entity, they are also labeled.
 </p>

 <p>